11 Steps to Fix a Leaking Toilet Tank

 - Put the bolts and nuts back.
 Put the bolts through the holes along the inner bottom tank, and attach the nuts under the tank over the bolts, using your hands to twist them firmly back in place.

-- Reattach the tank to the bowl by going back and forth between tightening the nuts (with a wrench) and bolts (with a screwdriver); the gaskets need to be securely in place.
+- Reattach the tank to the bowl by going back and forth between tightening the nuts (with a wrench) and bolts (with a screwdriver); the bowl gaskets/flange need to be securely in place.
 Only keep from screwing the bolts at the base too tightly.
 This could quickly fracture the tank.

-If you find yourself with a plumbing emergency on your hands, such as a leaking toilet, it’s probably not going to happen at a convenient time.
-That’s why you can call A-1 Sewer & Septic Service Inc. at night or on the weekend to get fast service, and at no extra charge for being after business hours.
+If you find yourself with a plumbing emergency on your hands, such as a leaking toilet, or a bad wax ring at the toilet base, or leaks from the tank lid, rubber washers or lock nuts, it’s probably not going to happen at a convenient time.
+That’s why you can call A-1 Sewer & Septic Service Inc. at night or on the weekend to get fast service.
 Find out how an experienced Kansas City plumber can solve your plumbing disaster—call us today!